Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Results and Discussion

-The away-side double-peak structure observed in the inclusive dihadron correlation (i.e., without differentiating trigger particle azimuthal angles relative to the reaction plane)~\cite{jetspec} has stimulated much interest~\cite{Stoecker,Shuryak,Muller,Renk}.
-The recent three-particle jet-like correlation studies have provided evidence of conical emission of hadrons correlated with the high $\pt$ trigger particles~\cite{3part}.
-To study conical emission in more detail, we show in Fig.~\ref{fig:ampl} the average correlation amplitude on the away side in the $\pi$-region ($|\dphi-\pi|<0.39$) and in the cone-region ($0.81<|\dphi-\pi|<1.59$) as a function of $\phis$ in 20-60\% Au+Au collisions.
+The away-side double-peak structure observed in the inclusive dihadron correlation (i.e.~without differentiating trigger particle azimuthal angles relative to the reaction plane)~\cite{Adams:2005ph} has stimulated much interest~\cite{Stoecker:2004qu,CasalderreySolana:2004qm,Ruppert:2005uz,Renk:2005si,Khlebnikov:2010yt,Betz:2010qh,Neufeld:2011yh,Ayala:2012bv,Tachibana:2015qxa}.
+The three-particle jet-like correlation studies indicate that the double-peak correlated hadrons are emitted event-by-event, not an effect of averaging of single peaks in individual events~\cite{Abelev:2008ac}.
+To study the double-peak structure in more detail, we show in Fig.~\ref{fig:ampl} the average correlation amplitude on the away side in the $\pi$-region ($|\dphi-\pi|<0.39$) and in the double-peak region ($0.81<|\dphi-\pi|<1.59$) as a function of $\phis$ in 20-60\% Au+Au collisions.
 Two trigger $\ptt$ selections are shown; no significant difference is observed.
-The amplitudes in the $\pi$-region drop with increasing $\phis$, from a value larger than that in \dAu\ (as indicated by the arrows) to a value significantly smaller than that in \dAu.
-On the other hand, the cone-region amplitude seems rather constant with $\phis$ in Au+Au collisions.
-The amplitude in cone-region is significantly stronger than that in \dAu\ collisions for both trigger particle $\ptt$ selections.
-This suggests that conical emission may also be present for in-plane trigger particles.
-See discussion in Sec.~\ref{sec:results:connection}.
+With default elliptic flow subtraction, the amplitudes in the $\pi$-region drop with increasing $\phis$, from a value larger than that in \dAu\ (as indicated by the arrows) to a value significantly smaller than that in \dAu.
+If the upper systematic bound of the elliptic flow is subtracted, the $\pi$-region amplitude seems to vary nonmonotonically with $\phis$.
+On the other hand, the double-peak region amplitude seems rather constant with $\phis$ in Au+Au collisions, and is significantly stronger than that in \dAu\ collisions for both trigger particle $\ptt$ selections.
+This suggests that the double-peak emission of correlated hadrons may also be present underneath the single away-side peak for in-plane trigger particles.
+See the discussion in Sec.~\ref{sec:results:connection}.